jackbrand900/join-the-siege/README.md

 This content-only, dynamically generated prompt enables the system to adapt to new categories without modification to the underlying classifier.

 To support prototyping and low-data environments, I built a **synthetic document generator**.
-It can create variable numbers of synthetic documents in multiple formats, with randomized fields to mimic real-world variation.
-These documents are saved in a `templates/` directory for reuse.
+It can create variable numbers of synthetic documents in multiple formats, with randomized subsets of fields selected to mimic real-world variation.
+These templates are saved in a `templates/` directory for reuse.

 ---

 ## How to Use the Classifier

 The app can be used at [(https://jackbrand900.github.io/frontend-repo/)](https://jackbrand900.github.io/frontend-repo/)

+The app can also be run locally through Docker.

 ### Run the app locally